kostage/TI-AM3358-DMTimer-usage-example/README.md

 I made this driver to compare accuracy of dmtimer and hrtimer framework. dmtimer appears to be 10 times more precise and it's irq latency +/-10usec unstable, when hrtimer shoots with 100 usec instability.

+Eventually I didn't need it, maybe it helps somebody!

 ## BBB distro used
 To test driver I used AMAZING debian distro found here: https://github.com/RobertCNelson/ti-linux-kernel-dev